Our Soap and How to Use It

 Are there instructions for mixing?

 Yes, there are suggested uses and fill lines clearly marked on our spray and foamer bottles for easy diluting.
 You can also check out our full User Guide more more info.
 There are endless amounts of uses and much room for error (exact measurements aren’t necessary!).

 How do you use Branch Basics Cleaning Soap for laundry?

 For laundry, The Concentrate (undiluted) is best.
 We recommend one Teaspoon for an average load.
 If your water is harder, you may need more.
 Ideally you’ll want to fill the machine, run the water and then pour the concentrate into the running water to help it disperse.
-If you have a front loader then simply pour the concentrate into the dispenser.
+If you have a front loader, simply mix the Concentrate with 2 cups of water, then pour the into the dispenser.
+You can learn more in the Laundry Instructions.

 Is it safe for HE washing machines?